 Should I Be Worried?

 If you feel that interrupted sleep is taking an increasing toll on your daily functioning, ask your doctor to help you treat them better.
-Also, let your doctor know when electric-like stabs are accompanied by severe pain, vision problems, or any other abnormal symptoms.
+Also, electric-like stabs accompanied by abnormal symptoms such as severe pain or vision problems should be reported as soon as possible.